BogdanCatalin-Iacob/Tetris/README.md

             - when button text display "Pause" if pressed the game will be paused - work as expected

         - #### Sound
+            - If sound is off and the button is clicked the sounds fx must play and the button text change to "Sound: On" -> work as expected
+            - If the sound is on and the button is clicked the sound fx must stop playing and the button text change to "Sound: Off" -> work as expected
+            - When the game is paused the sound goes off (if on) - worked as expected
+            - When the game resume, the sound goes back to initial state before pause (on / off) -> work as expected
+            - When Instruction modal is displayed sound goes off -> work as expected
+            - When Instruction modal is closed the sound gets back to initial state -> work as expected

         - #### Modal pop-up
             - start-up modal  displays game instructions -> work as expected